How to perform a cervical rotation manipulation

 Patient’s posture:

-For a full rotation manipulation the patient’s head should be beyond the edge of the couch.
+For a full rotation (don't exceed the normal range of motion of the patient!!) manipulation the patient’s head should be beyond the edge of the couch.
 Grip : for a rotation to the left the left hand is at the chin and the therapist’s feet point to the left.
 Sequence for half a rotation to the left : right hand at the occiput, right foot against the couch, left hand at the chin, left foot against the couch, knee flexion, arm extension, build in half a rotation, followed by a quick rotation thrust ; bring the head back to the neutral position, under traction, and release the traction by taking a small step backwards.
 The full rotation technique differs from that of half a rotation in so far as now the main part of the taking up of the slack is obtained by a trunk side flexion ; after assessing the end-feel, a quick manipulative thrust is given with both hands.
-Remark : both a hard and a spastic end-feel indicate that the manipulative thrust should not be given.
+Remark : both a hard and a muscle spasm end-feel indicate that the manipulative thrust should not be given.

 Place comment